kvnlnt/statical/README.md

 This means all your library code (like jquery or custom libs) need to go into the patterns folder.
 And your main application code needs to go into the property folder, running last after all libs, components, etc have been defined.

-Complication for css is similar but moves the property css up after patterns like so:
+Compilation for css is similar but moves the property css up after patterns like so:

 	1. patterns/styles
 	1. property